 In 2019, the Dane Meadow benefitted from ecological funding as a result of recent housing developments in the area.
 This will result in the establishment of a wild flower meadow.

-The Meadow will be further enhanced in 2020 with the planting of several hundred trees on the banking.
+The Meadow was further enhanced in 2020 with the planting of several hundred trees on the banking.
+These trees are now establishing and thriving.

 The Holmes Chapel Partnership have produced a map of walks in the area of Holmes Chapel.